AP FACT CHECK: Trump’s viral spin on virus; Dem oversteps

 TRUMP, on U.S. coronavirus cases: “We’re going down, not up.
 We’re going very substantially down, not up.” — news conference Wednesday.

-THE FACTS: That is false assurance.
-He’s referring to the fact that most of the people he cited as having COVID-19 in the U.S. are getting better.
+THE FACTS: That was false assurance.
+He was referring to the fact that most of the people he cited as having COVID-19 in the U.S. are getting better.
 But that is not indicative of the spread or containment of the disease since most victims, by far, recover.

-Cases in the U.S. are almost certain to increase, his own officials have said repeatedly.
+Cases in the U.S. are almost certain to increase, his own officials have said repeatedly, and he acknowledged as much Saturday.

+TRUMP: “Unfortunately, one person passed away overnight.
+She was a wonderful woman, a medically high-risk patient in her late 50s.” — news conference Saturday.

 TRUMP: “The flu in our country kills from 25,000 people to 69,000 people a year; that was shocking to me.
 And so far, if you look at what we have with the 15 people, and they are recovering.”

 THE FACTS: His remarks on the coronavirus risks are misleading.
 Scientists don’t know enough about how deadly the new virus actually is, and so far it hasn’t infected nearly as many people as the flu.
+Of the cases cited by Trump, they are not “all recovering.”
+One died and four others are “very ill,” he said Saturday.

 Flu deaths fluctuate depending on which strain is circulating and how well each year’s vaccine is working, but Trump’s cited range is in the ballpark.
-Two flu seasons ago, the Centers for Disease Control and Prevention estimated there were 80,000 U.S. deaths, the highest death toll in at least four decades.
+Two flu seasons ago, the CDC estimated there were 80,000 U.S. deaths, the highest death toll in at least four decades.
 This year’s flu season isn’t as deadly; so far this season, the CDC estimates there have been 16,000 to 41,000 deaths from the flu.

-As to COVID-19, an illness characterized by fever and coughing and in serious cases shortness of breath or pneumonia, there are now 60 cases in the U.S., with no deaths reported.
-In addition to the 15 Trump cited, 45 were among groups the U.S. government evacuated and quarantined either from China or the Diamond Princess cruise ship.
+As to COVID-19, an illness characterized by fever and coughing and in serious cases shortness of breath or pneumonia, there are now at least 60 cases in the U.S. In addition to the ones Trump cited, 45 were among groups the U.S. government evacuated and quarantined either from China or the Diamond Princess cruise ship.

 In the hardest-hit part of China, the death rate from the new coronavirus was between 2% and 4%, while in other parts of China it was 0.7%.
 In contrast, the death rate from seasonal flu on average is about 0.1%, said Fauci, of the U.S. National Institutes of Health.
 That’s far lower than what has been calculated so far for COVID-19.
 But millions of people get the flu every year around the world, leading to a global annual death toll in the hundreds of thousands.